DavidCain/mitoc-trips/README.md

 system for participants, leaders, and administrators.

 ## Background
-Every January, the MIT Outing Club (MITOC) runs a program known as Winter School.
+Every January, the MIT Outing Club ([MITOC][mitoc]) runs a program known as Winter School.
 The program is designed to familiarize members of the community with the outdoors and teach the specific skills required to enjoy various winter activities.
 Lectures are held during the week, and some fifty volunteers lead trips in the White Mountains each weekend.

 Every year, approximately 600 people participate in Winter School.